 Try It On For Size

 Blynk is small, black and used like a vertical black lego block.
 Using the attached metal clip, just pick a spot on your body, okay make that clothing unless you’re into painful piercings and have it hang on so that the lens is facing out like your eyes do.
 This is the part that’s vital, because there’s no sensors to change the angle of view from vert to horz, nor can you tap into the view from a smartphone app.
 There IS an app, but its purpose is to connect to Blynk for setting up how often a picture gets taken (as in every second, every minute or hour or any combo in between).
 If taking pics, it’s in time-lapse mode and, when AVi short clips video is concerned, that’s like using a portable webcam.
 Other settings to take care of first include having the white balance take care of itself or go manual for being in the shade or indoors under fluorescent, etc., as well as setting the compression rate that affects picture quality and for how long the camera opens its shutter for a pic (example: setting it for action scenes means faster exposures requiring more lighting or blurs will result).
 And for sure Blynk can be placed on any flat surface and used that way too —like maybe seeing just who’s making off with the good stuff from the fridge while you’re out (ain’t the dog).
+Along with recording a time lapse in your home, the creative possibilities are endless in how you can use this time lapse camera, from recording a landscape overtime to tracking the growth and milestones of a young child.

 There Goes Blynk

 With Blynk clipped to my shirt pocket, I pressed in on the top mounted button to give it the go-sign, then took it for a spin outside while I ran errands and met some friends for lunch (they didn’t ask what I was wearing because they pretty much expect this kind of stuff from me anyway).
 I found the view later on to reflect that of a wide angle lens — not a fisheye but pretty much broader than that of the human eye.
 Battery life is rated for up to 60 hours, but the number of times its used really dictates all that — I found a full charge of the micro-USB slot hidden at the bottom took care of a full day easily enough.
 But here’s what has to be remembered: the lens is fixed-focus so if you’re too close (as in closer than ) the pic or vid won’t be in good focus.
 Same goes for the level of light — sunlight fine (as long as no glare hitting the lens) as is most indoor illumination but really low light levels where your eyes do okay isn’t the same for Blynk.
-Kudos to having a setting where it will only “wake” up every 5 minutes to check on the lighting before either continuing or going back to sleep to ease up on draining the power.
+Kudos to having a setting where it will only “wake” up every 5 minutes to check on the lighting before either continuing or going back to sleep to ease up on draining the power on the Blynk camera.

 Computer, Not App Savvy